maddev-engenuity/AdversaryEmulation/vm_setup_scripts/README.md

 CPU: 2 core CPU
 RAM: 8 GB
 Disk: 50 GB
-Networking: Should be able to ping the Windows 10 VM and reach the Internet
+Networking: Should be able to ping the Windows Server 2019 VM and reach the Internet
 ```

 2. During OS installation, configure the hostname and username; accept default values for other options.